stmcginnis/skooner-website/docs/README.md

 - title: Fast and Live Metrics
   image: /images/fast.png
   alt: lightening bolt
-  details: Benefit from a Kubernetes dashboard that automatically refreshes and updates in real time.
+  details: Benefit from a Kubernetes dashboard that automatically refreshes and updates.
   width: 25%
 - title: Responsive UI
   image: /images/responsive.png
   alt: responsive icon
-  details: Monitor your cluster while on-the-go via the 100% responsive UI that runs on your phone or tablet.
+  details: Monitor your cluster on your phone or tablet utilizing the 100% responsive UI.
   width: 25%
 ---
 ::: slot quick-install